secfit/CTI_AI/README.md

 | Python | 3.10 | 3.11 or 3.12 |
 | Network | Required | Stable broadband |

-> 💡 **Windows Users:** Use WSL2 with Ubuntu 22.04.
-Native Windows Python environments may have path issues with some CrewAI dependencies.

 ### Knowledge Prerequisites

 Students should be comfortable with: